 We were recently contacted by Pierre Giustiniani from Marseille, France, a reader of our book Focke-Wulf Fw 190 in North Africa.
-He had questions about the camouflage of the Fw 190s that flew with Erprobungskommando 19 in North Africa, and specifically Fw 190 A-4 Trop WNr.
-0145 614, found at Benghazi airfield in Libya by British troops.
+He had questions about the camouflage of the Fw 190s that flew with Erprobungskommando 19 in North Africa, and specifically Fw 190 A-3 Trop WNr.
+0130 514 (fitted with an A-4 radio mast), found at Benghazi airfield in Libya by British troops.
 He has built a nice example of the new Eduard model in 1/48th scale and has written an article, which is published in the Wingmasters Magazine No. 128 (LINK) by Histoire & Collections.
 His initial message led to a correspondence and we decided to ask him a few questions in return.

 1) When and how did you become interested in Second World War aviation?